d99kris/spacy-cpp/README.md

 Supported Platforms
 ===================
 Spacy-cpp is implemented using C++11 with the intention of being portable.
-It's been tested on:
+It's however only been tested on:
 - Linux / Ubuntu 16.04 LTS